cfengine/documentation/reference/enterprise-api-ref/sql-schema.markdown

     Path to the file where the promise is located in.

 * **ReleaseId** *(text)*
-    Unique identifier of masterfiles version that is executed in the host.
+    Unique identifier of masterfiles version that is executed on the host.

 * **PromiseHash** *(text)*
     Unique identifier of a promise.
 It is a hash of all promise attributes and their values.